Areas of therapeutic support

 • Social challenges and self-esteem

-• Exploring gender identity and expression
+• Exploring sexuality as well as gender identity and expression

-• Parenting concerns
+• Parenting support

 Neuroaffirming psychology